cossacklabs/product-docs/content/themis/languages/react-native/features.md

 You can find [key management guidelines here](/themis/crypto-theory/key-management/).
 {{< /hint >}}

-To generate symmetric keys, use:
+To generate a symmetric cryptographic key, use:

 ```javascript